New York City parents scramble to deal with new school closures as COVID-19 resurges | Law-Order

 "We support the governor's and mayor's efforts to stem the spread of COVID-19 by using a data-driven, geographically-based approach," said Matt Nosanchuk, the president of the New York Jewish Agenda, in a statement released on Thursday.
 Legal challenges have already begun in the U.S. District Court in Brooklyn, arguing Cuomo's zones are unconstitutional.

 In one lawsuit, a Brooklyn law firm in a red zone said the governor's "arbitrary" line-drawing forced it to shut down though it has had no infections and did nothing wrong, depriving it of due process.
-The other lawsuit came from three Orthodox Jewish synagogues in Brooklyn and Queens that said limiting the size of gatherings violated their religious rights.
+Another lawsuit from three Orthodox Jewish synagogues in Brooklyn and Queens said limiting the size of gatherings violated their religious rights.

+In response, Rich Azzopardi, a senior adviser to Cuomo, released a statement.
+"We've been sued virtually every day for every action taken.
+We're concentrating on reducing the virus in these hot spots and saving lives, period," it said.

 ALSO READ